 To constrain the search to particular types of entries, click the All Media button and select the type of images you want from the dropdown menu

 This will rerun the search and only return results matching the type you selected.

 You can also constrain your search to particular resources.
 To do this:

 - Enter the resource (or collection) you want to search in the search box

 - Select the required resource(s) from the options presented.

-This will only return results found in that resource.
+This will only return results found in that resource or those resources.

 Using Carta Resources

 One particularly rich set of resources for mapping and related information is from Carta.
 If you have those resources (they’re included in all Logos 9 packages Silver and above), it is well worth creating a collection containing them.